Operation Diplomat (film): Critical reception

 The Monthly Film Bulletin called it an "energetic yet improbable figure with too many points left unexplained".

 Kine Weekly wrote: "Hearty 'thick ear' efficiently acted and more than adequately staged. ...
 The picture contains one or two minor technical flaws, such as a gun fight on rooftops which fails to attract the slightest notice of flat-dwellers, but otherwise it's stoutly carpentered, actionful crime melodrama.
 Guy Rolfe acts with dignity and energy as Mark, Patricia Dainton displays schoolgirl-like relish as Sister Rogers, and Ballard Berkeley, the screen's most convincing cop, scores as Inspector Austin.
 The support is effective, too.
 There are innumerable chases, quietly interleaved with relevant touches of sentiment and, above all, a really hectic finale.
 What more can the 'ninepennies' demand?"

+The Daily Film Renter wrote: "Adapted from a recent television serial, the structure follows the accepted lines for mystery-thriller mellers. ...The dialogue is of the bread and butter variety, and the photography is adequate to the job in hand."

 TV Guide concluded that "this film is hard to swallow, but the non-stop action helps cover up the gaping holes in the plot."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "average", writing: "Unlikely, but vigourous thriller."

 FilmInk wrote that "it's crisply done".

 A profile of the director in Film Comment called the film "perhaps the first example of prime Guillermin ... a 70-minute programmer so tautly directed that every image counts, every detail matters, every actor's movement feels perfectly timed – a true gem."